 Compared to the static nature of print, the web is an ever evolving beast where a rectangle can be a circle and designed dimensions can be meaningless or rigid and unbreakable.
 As such here are a couple of simple traps that offline designers can often fall into.
-These rules are predominantly for Photoshop, but it’s probably good practice to observe some of these ideas across different design applications.
+The biggest win for yourself is to use Sketch as it’s a tool for the modern web design age and can hand off to a tool like Zeplin, where you can create a style guide which is much better for developers.
+However, most offline designers don’t know or use Sketch, so these ‘rules’ are predominantly for Photoshop, but it’s probably good practice to observe some of these ideas across different design applications.

 1. Please work at 72dpi.
 DPI isn’t relevant to devs so they will ignore it anyway.
 However, screens are based on 72ppi, even retina devices refer to screens in pts rather than pixels, so a 1440×900 retina display is treated as 1440×900 not 2880×1800.
 Working at full pixel resolution, unless you are very aware of what you are doing, will lead to font-sizes being too small on screen.